qzhang314/DNAm-based-age-predictor/README.md

 # how to use the predictor
 Rscript pred.R input_file output_file age_file

-input_file: a R object file which contains the DNA methylation information for individuals (N * M matrix).
+> input_file: a R object file which contains the DNA methylation information for individuals (N * M matrix).
 N is the number of individuals and M is the number of CpG sites.
 Beta value is used as DNA methylation measurement.

-output_file: the name of output file.
+> output_file: the name of output file.
 The output file contains four columns: individual ID, real chronological age, predicted age using predictior based on Elastic Net and predicted age using predictior based on BLUP.

-age_file: an input file which has two column: individual ID and real chronological age.
+> age_file: an input file which has two column: individual ID and real chronological age.
 Please note, the first line should be the header.

 # Examples
-Rscript pred.R data.rds age.pred data.age     #### please use this example to test whether the preditor can work properly in your working environment
+#### please use this example to test whether the preditor can work properly in your working environment
+Rscript pred.R data.rds age.pred data.age

 # Contact us